oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 In this section, you can define whether to show additional period filters for this report on the report view page.

 .. image:: /user/img/reports/custom_reports_6.png
+   :alt: The report output with the enabled grouping by day filter

 With these filters, you can define the date range to filter the report data and group the data in this range by periods (days, month, quarters, years).
 You can also decide whether to show or not the periods that do not contain any data.

 .. image:: /user/img/reports/custom_reports_7.png
+   :alt: The report settings that define whether to show or hide the periods that do not contain any data

 .. csv-table::
   :header: "Field","Description"